tworoniak/ui-design-systems-lab/README.md

 - **shadcn/ui**
 - **MUI**

-This project implements the **same UI patterns across all three systems** so you can compare:
+Instead of using only one library, this project **rebuilds the same UI patterns across all three systems** so their tradeoffs become clear in a real application.

+The project explores:

 - component APIs
 - styling workflows
 - accessibility patterns
-- theming approaches
+- theming systems
 - developer experience
-- real-world tradeoffs
+- real-world UI architecture tradeoffs

 ---